error-wtf/ssz-qubits/docs/MASTER_PAPER.md

 D_GR  = √(1 - r_s/r) ≈ 1 - r_s/(2r)
 ```

-Distinction emerges only in strong-field regimes.
+Distinction emerges only in strong-field regimes. *Note: The strong-field form is included for theoretical completeness and closure consistency; all experimental predictions in this paper rely exclusively on the weak-field limit.*

 ### 3.4 Differential Time Dilation